Long line (topology)

-In topology, the long line (or Alexandroff line) is a topological space somewhat similar to the real line, but in a certain way "longer".
+In topology, the long line (or Alexandroff line) is a topological space somewhat similar to the real line, but in a certain sense "longer".
 It behaves locally just like the real line, but has different large-scale properties (e.g., it is neither Lindelöf nor separable).
-Therefore, it serves as one of the basic counterexamples of topology.
+Therefore, it serves as an important counterexample in topology.
 Intuitively, the usual real-number line consists of a countable number of line segments $[0,1)$ laid end-to-end, whereas the long line is constructed from an uncountable number of such segments.